bbauska/UofM-AdvStyling/README.md

     fours things and you&apos;ll be able to really code and understand the things that are coming up.

 # Week 3-17.
-Getting Started with Twitter Bootstrap {#week-3-17.-getting-started-with-twitter-bootstrap .unnumbered}
+Getting Started with Twitter Bootstrap

 ![](./images/image183.jpg){width="4.0in"
 height="2.24957239720035in"}